wp-plugins/woocommerce-predictive-search/readme.txt

 == Upgrade Notice ==

+= 2.2.2.6 =
+Upgrade now for a Results page style bug fix.

 = 2.2.2.5 =
 Update your plugin now for 1 new bug fix and full compatibility with WooCommerce version 2.1.12.